Arc'teryx aims to make performance more accessible

 Arc’teryx aims to make performance more accessible

-Why the outdoor apparel and gear company has launched a Trips program and opened its first lifestyle concept store.
+From the C-Suite newsletter: Why the outdoor apparel company is curating trips and opening its first lifestyle concept store.

+This story appeared in Strategy C-Suite, a weekly email briefing on how Canada’s brand leaders are responding to market challenges and acting on new opportunities.
+Sign-up for the newsletter here to receive the latest stories directly to your inbox every Tuesday.

 Arc’teryx, the B.C.-born outdoor apparel and gear company with a whimsically challenging brand name, has been leaning into community marketing in a fairly large way, connecting like-minded people through community events and clinics, where for example, outdoor enthusiasts can hone their rock-climbing skills under the supervision of an expert guide, says VP of retail Megan Cheesbrough.